toeverything/blocksuite/packages/inline/README.md

 inlineEditor.mount(editorContainer);
 ```

-You will see there is a `v-text` in the template, it is a custom element that render text node.
-Virgo use them to calculate range so you have to use them to render text content from delta.
+You will see there is a `v-text` in the template, it is a custom element that render text node. `InlineEditor` use them to calculate range so you have to use them to render text content from delta.

 ### Rich Text

-If you find Virgo's features too limited or difficult to use, you can refer to or directly use the [rich-text](https://github.com/toeverything/blocksuite/blob/f71df00ce18e3f300caad914aaedf63267158885/packages/blocks/src/components/rich-text/rich-text.ts) encapsulated in the blocks package.
+If you find the `InlineEditor` features may be limited or a bit verbose to use, you can refer to or directly use the [rich-text](https://github.com/toeverything/blocksuite/blob/f71df00ce18e3f300caad914aaedf63267158885/packages/blocks/src/components/rich-text/rich-text.ts) encapsulated in the `blocks` package.
 It contains basic editing features like copy/cut/paste, undo/redo (including range restore).